- NY Credits : 16.0

-The latest developments affecting audit engagements are addressed in this course.
-Part of planning an audit involves consideration of the business and economic environment in which the client operates.
-Thus, auditors need to be aware of the various types of fraud that clients and employees may be committing, especially in light of the myriad of lawsuits against auditors and accountants.
-In addition to applying techniques to limit their liability to their clients and third parties, auditors are confronting other major problems facing the auditing profession, including compliance with the Sarbanes Oxley Act.
-The peer review comments and new auditing statements provide further guidance on current issues.
-To deal with the volatility in the business climate, auditors should focus their efforts in key areas and should take lessons from litigation.
-Additionally, in this course, auditors will learn how to perform more efficient engagements, understand the guidance found in SAS Nos.
-128 through 131 and new SSAE No. 18.
-This course focuses on recalling, recognizing and identifying rules related to auditing standards including new developments pertaining to those standards.
+TPart of planning an audit involves consideration of the business and economic environment in which the client operates.
+Thus, auditors need deal with the volatility in the business climate, auditors should focus their efforts in key areas and should take lessons from litigation.
+This course provides guidance to perform more efficient engagements, understand the new auditor's report guidance found in SAS Nos.
+134-139 and agreed-upon engagements in SSAE No. 19.
+The course focuses on recalling, recognizing and identifying rules related to auditing standards including new developments pertaining to those standards as well as auditing issues related to the coronavirus (COVID-19).

 Upon successful completion of this course, the user should be able to:

-recognize the implications of the current economic issues peculiar to auditors including cases of fraud and litigation;
+recognize the implications of the current economic issues peculiar to auditors including cases of fraud, litigation and COVID-19;

 determine the alternatives for limiting an auditors' liability and the viability of the Big Four firms;